Last Updated on March 24, 2021 by Michael Joseph

 While purple carrots still exist today, it is the orange variant that has become the dominant staple food worldwide.
 In 2019, nearly 45 million metric tonnes of carrots and turnips were produced globally (3).

 Nutritionally, carrots are mainly a source of carbohydrates, and they are especially rich in carotenoids.
-In addition to their use as a fresh vegetable, they are a key ingredient in various food products, from juices and soups to cakes.
+In addition to their use as a fresh vegetable, they are a key ingredient in various food products, from carrot juice to various soups to cakes.

 Benefits of Carrots